Alex-Design/Compressor-V2/README.md

 $compressor = new Compressor('testingFile.txt', 'outputTest', true);
 ```
-where 'compressor.php' also contains the location of the compressor code if required (such as if it is within a subdirectory)
+where 'compressor.php' also contains the location of the compressor code if required (such as if it is within a subdirectory).
 However, much of this can be avoided with the usage of use statements, which this documentation (and file) will be updated for, very soon.

-For now, an example is in the compressorTest.php file.
+For now, an example using require_once is in the compressorTest.php file.